Saudi oil giant Aramco profits plummet by nearly half | DW | 21.03.2021

 Weakened profit margins from the chemical and refining sectors have also impacted performance.

-However, the firms said it would still distribute cash dividends, totaling $18.76 billion, to shareholders for the fourth quarter of 2020.
+However, the firm said it would still distribute cash dividends, totaling $18.76 billion, to shareholders for the fourth quarter of 2020.

 Chief executive Amin Nasser described 2020 as "one of the most challenging years in recent history."